visualcookie/slim-sentinel-auth/README.md

-# slim-sentinel-auth
-> Easy authentication with Slim and Sentinel
+# Slim 3 Sentinel Authentication

-**INFO:** This project is still maintained, but I need some time to continue with updates and stuff, since I'm working full-time.
-I'm also a bit more focused on my other side-projects.
-So, don't panic, an update will come pretty soon.
-I'll rewrite most of the code base with the next update.
+> Simple Slim 3 Authentication with the help of Sentinel for managing Signup, Signin, Roles etc.

+## Install
+1. `composer install`
+2. ...

+## License
+This project is licensed under the MIT License, however Sentinel is licensed under the BSD 3-Clause License.